Skip to Main Content

 Morning:

 We'll start our visit through The Trossachs with a stop at Lochearnhead situated on Loch Earn edged by mountains.
-Evidence there has been dwellings here for the past two thousand years.
+Evidence indicates that there have been dwellings here for the past two thousand years.
 We will then continue to the bustling town of Callander before arriving at Aberfoyle.
-Aberfoyle is a charming village on the banks of the River Forth.
+Aberfoyle is a charming village with a long history.
 We may have the opportunity at some times of the year to witness Duck Herding.

 Lunch: